 - Emerging trends and a look to the future

 - Best practices and keys to success

 Enterprise social networking enables employers, employees, business partners, and even customers to plug into “conversations” either through status updates, commenting, or simply following up on activity streams.
-These platforms can be used for real-time collaboration where users can post and follow up on progress reports, chats, and group contributions on projects.
+These platforms, such as internal communications software, can be used for real-time collaboration where users can post and follow up on progress reports, chats, and group contributions on projects.

 Communication on enterprise social networks can both be vertical and horizontal.